 (2) A participant may, in accordance with the establishment agreement, withdraw from the regional local government and cease to be a participant.

 3.64.
-What the establishment agreement is to contain
+Establishment agreement, what it must contain

 The following matters are to be set out or provided for in the establishment agreement for a regional local government —